rshamsnejad/lanio/specs/jack-aes67-client__specs.md

 ## Product Scope

 This software shall be a JACK client acting as a gateway between AES67 streams available on the network the computer is connected to, and other JACK clients.
-It is not intended to do any file operation, any resampling, etc. Just handing streams to the JACK server and the other way around.
+It is not intended to do any file operation, any resampling or anything else like that.
+Just handing streams to the JACK server and the other way around.

 The benefits of making it a JACK client is that it allows the user to monitor audio through a regular audio interface, as well as to use any recording or playback software that supports JACK.